-As a type 2 diabetic, it is critical that you gain the best control of your blood sugar levels as you possibly can.
+As a person with type 2 diabetes, it is critical that you gain the best control of your blood sugar levels as you possibly can.

 While taking medication may be necessary, it shouldn't be the only thing you rely on.
 You also need to focus on dietary and lifestyle changes to maintain the best level of health and avoid serious complications.

-To understand the level of control you have or what is influencing your numbers, you need a food and blood glucose tracker — and we've got a printable sheet you can use as your diary log — click here to download your printable copy.
+To understand the level of control you have or what is influencing your numbers, you need a food and blood glucose tracker.
+So while you’re here make sure you download a copy of our printable tracking sheet.

 Tracking your Blood Glucose